AswiN-7/blog/content/posts/S1-E1-what_is_programming.md

   here we take a conversation between two people as a analogy

   When two people are speaking..
-  What are the things(rules) that should be followed between them to make the communication in a understandable way
+  What are the things(rules) that should be followed between them to make the communication to be understandable by both them
   * Both should understand what they are speaking this is first for this both them should speak a language which is known by them if one is speaking some language which is not known to other means communication itself could not be happen
   * Both should use words which known to both them so both of them understand the same meaning
   * Words are supposed to be structured ie collectively all the words we speak should have some order in that like subject-verb-object and a clear meaning